measure-sh/measure/android/benchmarks/README.md

 These are two benchmarks (View and Compose) that measures the time added by Measure to find click/scroll targets.
 This is used to detect any regressions in target finding logic.
-It uses a custom timing metric with name - `GestureCollector.getTarget`.

 # Benchmark Comparison